mlove-au/privacy-policy/index.md

 ## Collection of Routine Information

-This app doesn't track any information about it's users.
+This app *does not track, or collect any information* about it's users.
 We don't care who you are.

 ## Advertisement and Other Third Parties

-We don't use advertisements.
+We don't use advertisements or third-party trackers.

 ## Links to Third Party Websites